iudx/iudx-readme/tutorials/getting_started.md

 ## Catalogue APIs

 - Search a set of resources using attribute search.
-For example, search using 'tags' attribute to search for all resources with 'pollution' tag.
+For example, search using 'tags' attribute to search for all resources with the 'pollution' tag.
 ```bash
 curl -X GET  "https://pudx.catalogue.iudx.org.in/catalogue/v1/search?attribute-name=(tags)&attribute-value=(pollution)"  -H 'Accept: application/json'
 ```